UPPMAX/naiss_intro_python/docs/learning_outcomes.md

 hence the pace is determined be the learners (i.e. not by the clock).

-You can be reasonably sure you'll do this:
+You can be reasonably sure you'll achieve this:

 - I am comfortable using the documentation of my HPC center
 - I am comfortable using the Python book